srinivasgumdelli/CAM/README.md

 This project is used to measure the accessibilty of various data centers with respect to the users located in various geographical regions.
-The code contains a file called "start.py" which connects to a central data storage server to get a list of data centers to connect to.
+This code contains a python file called "start.py" which connects to a central data storage server to get a list of data centers to connect to.
 It then pings each data center accordingly to start measuring the network Characteristics from the client to the data center

 The tools used for measuring the network characteristics are